Rrtk2/PPMI-ML-Cognition-PD/README.md

 **Conclusion:** Within the generated models, clinical predictors appear to play a more prominent role than biological or genetic predictors.
 ML algorithms can accurately predict cognitive impairment and dementia in de-novo PD up to eight years before cognitive decline.

-## How is data processed and analyzed?
-To be added.

 ## Contact
 Ehsan Pishva ([ehsanpishva](https://github.com/ehsanpishva)) - e.pishva@maastrichtuniversity.nl